The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: The constraint gadgets

-\ipnc{0.5}{Figures/AdditionTransformed}{ A transformation of the geometry from Figure \ref{AdditionSetup} under which the result of lemma is clear.}

 This transformation should send straight lines to straight lines and should fix the line containing points $A, B, C, D, E, F, X, Y$ and $Z$.
-Additionally, the points $P$, $Q$ and $R$ should be sent to infinity, lines through $P$ should be sent to lines with slope $-1$, lines through $Q$ should be sent to lines with slope $0$, and lines through $R$ should be sent to lines with slope $+1$.
+Additionally, the points $P$, $Q$ and $R$ should be sent to ``infinity'', lines through $P$ should be sent to lines with slope $-1$, lines through $Q$ should be sent to lines with slope $0$, and lines through $R$ should be sent to lines with slope $+1$.
+If such a transformation exists, then it is clear by straightforward linear algebra that $\frac12\left(|AX|+|EY|\right)=|CZ|$.